echolang/docs/reference/cli-reference.md

 ## The mask is per value, not just per option

 A subcommand can accept an option and still refuse one of its values.
-Exactly one value is narrower than its option today, because only the JIT prunes:
+Exactly one value is narrower than its option today, because only the JIT prunes, and it is narrower to the *two* commands that do:

 ```
 error: 'build --explain prune' is not something 'build' can answer.
 It accepts: cache|memory|time.